 Be healthy to be wealthy.

 As a scavenger, you never know when and where you might find discarded valuables that you want to bring home.
-Your own health and safety should always be number one priority.
+Your own health and safety should always be the number one priority.
 Be sure to keep appropriate work gloves and hard thick-soled shoes for the unexpected collection stop.
 And don't even consider moving anything that's heavier or bulkier than your body can safely handle.
 A lifetime of back pain is simply not worth it!

 Find free or cheap food.